jamesjuett/examma-ray/docs-src/README.md

 │           ├── student5-126075dd-f725-5468-8ce3-331ce6eecb5a.html
 ```

+To view a student's exam, just open the corresponding html file in a web browser.

 Note that the `eecs280f21_final` folder in each - this matches the configured exam `id` in your `exam-spec.ts`.

 In the `data` folder, you'll find